carlosmaniero/pygamii/docs/tutorial/actions.md

 Actions are a Thread based class.
-This is started by the scene and all actions have the scene atribute.
+This is started by the Scene and all actions have the scene atribute.

-## Standart Actions:
+## Standard Actions:

-Se a list of standart actions (pygamii.action), to use in your project.
+See a list of standard actions (pygamii.action), to use in your project.

 - **`BaseKeyboard`**: This is a keyboard action.
 - **`MoveAction`**: Used to move a specific object.